gdlc/STT465/metropolis.md

 ```

-We will use a Metropolis algorithm to draw samples from the posterior distribution of a logistic regression model.
-The sampler presented [here](https://github.com/gdlc/STT465/blob/master/logisticRegression.md) implements that.
+For an application of the use of Metropolis to sample from the posterior distribtuion of a Logistic Regression Model follow this [link](https://github.com/gdlc/STT465/blob/master/logisticRegression.md) implements that.